mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/image26.png" >}}

 {{% alert color="info" %}}
 In the case of a Global Operator managed namespace, the managed namespace will not be deleted from the cluster.
 You must delete it from the cluster manually.
+Along with this you also need to delete the managed namespace from the Global Operator list of operator configuration of main namespace.
 {{% /alert %}}

 In order to delete the namespace from the cluster, perform the following steps: